 - You get this too good to be true introduction email and offer.

 - You make contact and say you are interested and tell them your price.
 Say $20000.

-- They respond saying ‘No problem.
-Price sounds good.
-But our client wants to ensure that it is indeed worth what you are asking’.
+- They respond by saying, ‘No problem.
+The price sounds good.
+But our client wants to ensure that it is indeed worth what you are asking.

 - They then tell you that you can easily verify its value by paying Company XXXX for a website evaluation.
 (A few hundred bucks).

 - You pay, they say, sorry, after evaluating your website it is worth $10 instead of $20000.